12 Beautiful Villages on the South Coast of France

 Sete on France’s southern coast

-Mention the villages on the south coast of France, and images of blue skies, sparkling water and beautiful beaches spring to mind.
+When you mention the villages on the south coast of France, images of blue skies, sparkling water, and beautiful beaches spring to mind.

 You can imagine yourself sipping wine and absorbing the sun’s rays while contemplating your next French cuisine.